 NYICFF accepts submissions throughout the calendar year.
-Entries received prior to November 5, 2018 for the short film category, and December 1, 2018 for the feature film category will be considered for the annual New York International Children’s Film Festival taking place in February/March 2019.
-NYICFF may accept late submissions in its sole and absolute discretion.
+Entries received by December 15, 2023 for the short film and the feature film categories are eligible for consideration for the 2024 New York International Children’s Film Festival, scheduled for March 2024.
+NYICFF may accept selected late submissions in its sole and absolute discretion.

-To be eligible to screen in competition, production must be completed no earlier than January 1, 2017.
+To be eligible to screen in competition, production must be completed no later than January 1, 2024.

 If the Entry contains dialogue or narration not in English, the Entry must be subtitled or dubbed in English.